userdocs/qbittorrent-nox-static/docs/build-help.md

  Here are a list of available options

  Use: -b     or --build-directory       Help: -h-b     or --help-build-directory
+ Use: -c     or --cmake                 Help: -h-c     or --help-cmake
  Use: -d     or --debug                 Help: -h-d     or --help-debug
  Use: -bs    or --boot-strap            Help: -h-bs    or --help-boot-strap
+ Use: -bs-c  or --boot-strap-cmake      Help: -h-bs-c  or --help-boot-strap-cmake
  Use: -bs-r  or --boot-strap-release    Help: -h-bs-r  or --help-boot-strap-release
  Use: -bs-ma or --boot-strap-multi-arch Help: -h-bs-ma or --help-boot-strap-multi-arch
  Use: -bs-a  or --boot-strap-all        Help: -h-bs-a  or --help-boot-strap-all